Kia Ora Koutou,

 Participating and contributing

-Means being involved in things that are going on, being a good group member, contributing, including and creating opportunities for others.
+Means being involved in things that are going on, being a good group member, contributing, including and creating opportunities for themselves and others.

 Assessment of Students

 This term our major curriculum health focus will look at how we can set personal goals, know strategies to meet challenges & plan for success!
+We will also be implementing a new programme called The Zones of Regulation.
+An information sheet about this programme will be handed out at the Parent Information Evening.
 This integrated unit will focus on all four Health and Physical Education curriculum strands.
 We also have a social science focus planned, “ANZACs and Us”.
-We will look in depth at the specific events that took place at Gallipoli and how it has affected the lives of New Zealanders in the past and today.
+We will look in-depth at the specific events that took place at Gallipoli and how it has affected the lives of New Zealanders in the past and today.

 Students will continue to revise and develop their knowledge of the features of different writing structures including narrative, report, argument, recount, and description.
 As part of our home school partnership, we strongly encourage you to look for opportunities for purposeful writing at home, as well as ensuring your child reads a wide range of fiction and nonfiction texts on a regular basis.